BKWLD/tram/README.md

 The idea behind Tram is to take the performance and flexibility of CSS transitions and define them in JavaScript - offering a more powerful, expressive API with auto-stopping, sequencing, and cross-browser fallbacks.

-Tram currently depends on jQuery, for two reasons: (1) Per-element data API, and (2) cross-browser css getters / setters.
-If your library of choice offers these two things, then porting Tram to your library may be possible.
+Tram currently depends on jQuery for a few reasons: (1) Per-element data API, (2) Cross-browser CSS getters/setters, and (3) scrollTop/Left offset helpers.
+Keep these features in mind when making custom jQuery builds or porting tram to your library.

 Available on npm: `npm install tram`